 Most of all, hold on to the stage your family is in.
 In just two or three years your family will change as your children fledge, and then it will change again.
 Soon there will be no more toddlers, elementary kids, or high schoolers around you.
 You’ll miss the chance to read a story at bedtime.
 The random hugs.
 A house that’s full, loud, and chaotic.

-Most of all, I learned the balance of what to hold on to and what to let go.
+Most of all, I learned the balance between what to hold on to and what to let go of.
 Because, as a parent, it’s the thing you’ll do for the rest of your life.

 Get your copy of Fledge today!
 It includes all of this and more for all stages of raising kids.
-Also, if topics in this post connected with you, join us for the Fledge Facebook Parent Forum.
+Also, if topics in this post connected with you, join us for the Midlife Moms Community.